 Multiple NTDs affect the skin.
 There are increasing efforts to integrate public health control of skin NTDs [4].
 This development recognises similarities in the approach to diagnosis of these conditions, shared impacts on stigma and disability, overlapping needs for delivering wound care, and for some an amenability to control with MDA.
 To date, these efforts have been particularly focused in West and Central Africa via integrated approaches to tackling Buruli ulcer, yaws and leprosy.
 Scaling up this approach is now an explicit aim of the new WHO roadmap[1].

 An early adopter of this strategy has been the Benin NTD department, which has been taking steps to bring together these separate disease programmes into a single unified strategy delivering integrated training for community health workers and district level health staff.
-This approach has attracted the attention of new funders who have recognised the value to be gained from such cross-cutting strategies in particular in improving equity and access to care and, by focusing on all skin problems, reducing discrimination and stigmatization..
+This approach has attracted the attention of new funders who have recognised the value to be gained from such cross-cutting strategies in particular in improving equity and access to care and, by focusing on all skin problems, reducing discrimination and stigmatization.
 Scale-up of this approach is achievable but there are challenges.
 First, the absence of specialist dermatologists in most low-income settings meaning there is a need for a considerable investment in building diagnostic capacity.
 Secondly, aside from notable exceptions including scabies, most skin-NTDs are uncommon and screening exercises may uncover a large burden of more frequent skin diseases, such as eczema and superficial fungal infections, that require treatment and therefore may present considerable additional costs for programmes [5].
 Effective roll-out of the skin-NTD strategy, not just in West Africa but globally, will require programmes and their partners to develop novel approaches to deal with these issues.

 What common lessons can we draw from the above examples?
 Firstly, efforts at integration predominantly reflect innovation on the part of countries, programmes and partners rather than specific guidance from WHO.
 Changing WHO guidance for some activities, such as integrated MDA, will likely require expensive, large scale trials but many countries may make pragmatic decisions where existing data are sufficient to support such approaches.
 Secondly, many countries have benefited from transferring knowledge and approaches developed in other areas, such as immunization or NCD programmes, to NTD programmes allowing them to accelerate program roll-out and reduce costs, for example through adaptation of microplanning or monitoring and surveillance tools across programmes.
 Thirdly, detailed planning and high-quality community engagement is required to make a success of cross-programme integration.
 It is vital to ensure appropriate overlap in the populations targeted by each intervention, that the activities can be practically conducted alongside each other and that communities are aware of the full range of health interventions being delivered.
 Development of appropriate training packages for integrated programmes is an important consideration as healthcare workers are asked to move away from traditional single disease approaches.